Introduction: Why accessibility is crucial

 Complaints procedure:

-- Citizens can submit complaints about non-accessible government websites
+- Citizens can file complaints about inaccessible government websites

 - The FFG investigates and demands improvements

-- In case of non-compliance: Further legal steps are possible
+- Where these are ignored, further legal steps are possible

-In practice, improvements are made cooperatively – the goal is improvement, not punishment.
+In practice, fixes are made cooperatively; the aim is improvement, not punishment.

 Private sector (from 2025)

-The new monitoring body of the Social Ministry Service (an independent authority, subordinate agency of the BMSGPK) can issue administrative fines for the first time:
+For the first time, the new monitoring body of the Social Ministry Service (an independent authority within the BMSGPK) can impose administrative fines:

 | Company size | Max. fine according to §36 BaFG |